-On our first night in Grand Rapids for our blogging #FreshCoastRetreat last month, Stephanie from the city’s travel bureau arranged for us to dine at Wolfgang Puck’s restaurant, The Kitchen, an upscale establishment that offered a wide variety of globally-inspired dishes.
+On our first night in Grand Rapids for our blogging #FreshCoastRetreat, Stephanie from the city’s travel bureau arranged for us to dine at Wolfgang Puck’s restaurant, The Kitchen, an upscale establishment that offered a wide variety of globally-inspired dishes.
 She somehow must have known that I’m one of the most indecisive people in the world because she organized for the chefs to serve us a 15-course meal.

 Yes, a full 15 courses… We sampled over a third of the restaurant’s entire menu!

 We lost count of the courses after that as we tasted fresh house-made ravioli, succulent steak bites, two different pizzas, steamed salmon, braised short ribs, and more.
-Although fully intending to pace ourselves to save room for a taste of each dish, we failed miserably, reaching for bite after bite because of the food’s amazing rich flavor, so we felt our waistlines growing tight well before Sarah brought out dessert.
+Although fully intending to pace ourselves to save room for a taste of each dish, we failed miserably, reaching for bite after bite because of the food’s amazing rich flavor, so we felt our waistlines growing tight well before our server brought out dessert.
 Oops!

 But then came the chocolate crème brûlées with fresh berries and sugar cookies, apple tarts with vanilla bean ice cream and caramel drizzle, and chocolate soufflés with salted caramel ice cream… And you know how big my sweet tooth is!
 Even with our full bellies, our spoons continued to find their way towards those dessert platters as we lingered, slowing savoring the last few minutes of the evening.